 Compared with most of mathematics, this area is in its infancy, and many important things remain unknown.
-The course will take you to the point where you understand the statement of one of the most important open questions in mathematics and computer science: the "P vs NP" problem, for which the Clay Mathematics Foundation is offering a $1,000,000 prize.
+The course will take you to the point where you understand the statement of, and some of the issues surrounding, one of the most important open questions in mathematics and computer science: the "P vs NP" problem, for which the Clay Mathematics Foundation is offering a $1,000,000 prize.
 And who knows, perhaps one day you will be the one to solve it!

 (Note that this is a proof-based course about the theory of computation, and not a practical computational course.)

 SuitabilityThe course has minimal formal prerequisites, and is taken by quite a range of students:

 - Third and fourth year MMath and MSc Pure Mathematics students are the main target audience and are very welcome.

 - Mathematics PhD students are also welcome and can count the course towards their taught course requirements.